 Brue (Brief Resolved Unexplained Event)

 A BRUE is when your baby suddenly stops breathing and will not respond.
 The event can be very frightening to the person who sees it.
 A BRUE may end quickly and not cause serious problems.
 It may be a sign of a medical problem that needs to be treated.
-His healthcare providers may want to observe him in the hospital to see if he has another BRUE.
+His or her healthcare providers may want to observe him or her in the hospital to see if he or she has another BRUE.
 You will need to continue to watch for any breathing problems after you take your baby home.

 Call 911 if:

-- Your baby's throat or mouth swells, a rash spreads over his body, or he has hives.
+- Your baby's throat or mouth swells, a rash spreads over his or her body, or he or she has hives.

 Seek care immediately if: